-According to traditional Jewish law (halakhah), Jewishness is passed down through the mother.
+According to traditional Jewish law (halacha), Jewishness is passed down through the mother.
 So, if your mother was Jewish, you are too.
 This position is held by most members of the Conservative and Orthodox communities.
 The Reform movement recognizes the children of one Jewish parent — mother or father — as a Member of the Tribe if the child is raised Jewish.
-So while your children will likely be considered Jewish by Conservative and Orthodox rabbis, if you choose not to raise your children as Jews, the Reform movement might not agree.
-(You can read more about the contentious Who Is A Jew issue in our special section devoted specifically to this question.)

 But why does traditional Jewish law favor matrilineal descent?

-I’ve heard a few people say that Judaism goes by matrilineal descent because we always know who a person’s mother is, and we don’t always know who a person’s father is.
-However, a person’s status as a priest, Levite, or Israelite is passed down from the father, and such distinctions were of utmost importance in Biblical and Rabbinic times (and still, to a certain degree, today).
+Some people say that Judaism goes by matrilineal descent because we always know who a person’s mother is, and we don’t always know who a person’s father is.
+However, a person’s status as a priest, Levite, or Israelite is passed down from the father, and such distinctions were of utmost importance in biblical and Rabbinic times (and still, to a certain degree, today).
 If priesthood can be passed down via one’s father, why not Jewish identity?

-Prof. Shaye D. Cohen is the Littauer Professor of Hebrew Literature and Philosophy at Harvard University, and he has written a book and several articles on this issue specifically.
+Shaye D. Cohen, the Littauer Professor of Hebrew Literature and Philosophy at Harvard University, has written a book and several articles on this issue specifically.
 Cohen found that matrilineal descent evolved from an original policy of patrilineal descent.
 In the Torah, a person’s status as a Jew seems to come from his father.
 Joseph was married to a non-Jewish woman, and his children were considered Jewish.
 The same was the case for Moses and King Solomon.
 The change to a policy of matrilineal descent came in late antiquity.